Topic Tuesday: Comparison

 “The Art of Comparison” (By: Lindey Knox)

-I used to be a paintLindey_Knox_2014_v1er.
+I used to be a painter.
 No one knew.
 My paintings were mostly portraits and rarely abstract.
 Though, if abstract art depicts a person in an exaggerated way, then maybe my art was abstract.

 See, I had this tendency to paint pictures of other people in my mind.
 People I knew and people I didn’t know.
 Without fail, their portraits were perfect and always better than my self portrait.
 They had everything – beauty, success, companionship, happiness…whatever I felt I was lacking, they had it.